plone/plone.api/src/plone/api/docs/content.rst

 Delete content
 --------------

-Deleting content works like that:
+Deleting content works like this:

 .. warning ::